nic-dgl104-winter-2024/rrj-BasranS/README.md

 ## Activity 2 -  Write a user story

+Pick out an app that you use regularly and choose a feature to write a user story about.
+You may begin by writing a relatively general user story, but you should endeavour then to write a collection of more specific user stories for the same feature.
+Consider writing about different contexts, or different uses (i.e. users with different motivations).
+You can also try to write some acceptance criteria (i.e. a checklist of qualities or properties that should be present in the feature for it to be “accepted”).

+### Outcome

 For my app user story, I choose YouTube.
 It is a popular online video-sharing platform where users can upload, share, and view videos.
 It offers a diverse range of content, including music videos, tutorials, vlogs, and more.
 I use this app regularly for education and entertainment purpose.

 * "As a user, I can watch videos on the platform."